 Like most commercial customers, you’re probably paying thousands of dollars every month for electricity.
 But do you really understand how those costs break down—and what, if anything, you can do to keep from paying more than you have to?

 The fact is, a significant portion of your monthly energy bill may be made up of what’s known as commercial electricity demand charges.
-But what are “demand charges” exactly, and why do utility companies add to them to your bill?
+But what are “demand charges” exactly, and why do utility companies add them to your bill?
 Are there ways to reduce these demand charges, so you pay for the electricity you actually use rather than the electricity you might use?
 Let’s take a closer look!

 What are demand charges and how do they fit into your utility rate structure?